Martin "Ash" Ashford (Casualty): Departure (1996) and return

 In July 1995, Robinson told Anton Antonowicz from the Daily Mirror that he did not want to remain with the series forever and would leave in the near future.
 He expressed an interest in pursuing new acting opportunities and thought he could use his Casualty fame to further his career.
 Both Robinson and McInnerny decided to leave the show at the conclusion of series 10.
 The show's producer understood Robinson's decision to leave the series.
 The actor was cast in leading roles for two new television dramas, prompting his decision.
 He admitted to being disillusioned with the show, explaining that it lacked its "family atmosphere" and had too high a turnover of cast.
 He commented, "I want to bury the ghost of Ash and get on with the rest of my career."
 McInnerny decided to leave as she was unhappy with the lack of sole focus on her character.

 Robinson filmed his final scenes in January 1996 and the character was written out in the series 10 finale, departing together after their wedding.
 John Thompson of the Evening Post expected the episode to be viewed by 20 million viewers.
 Reflecting on his time on the show, Robinson said it was "a huge learning experience", which helped him to support his family and become known in the acting industry.
 He admitted that following his departure, he struggled to secure other roles as directors associated him with the character of Ash too much.

 It was confirmed in February 1998 that Robinson would return for the two-part series 12 finale.
 He returns alongside former cast members Shipton (Duffy), Mantle (Clive) and Brenda Fricker (Megan Roach), who all signed a £10,000 contract to appear in the finale.
 A Daily Record columnist reported that producers believed they had "pulled off a coup" by securing the four returns as part of "nail-biter" finale.
 Ash returns to act as the best man at Charlie's wedding to Baz Wilder (Julia Watson), but is thrown into helping the team when an accident occurs.
 When he returns, Ash reveals that he and Laura are divorcing.
-Robinson revealed in an 2012 interview with the Sunday Mercury that he had previously been approached to reprise the role again, but he could not due to prior commitments with the Royal Shakespeare Company.
+Robinson revealed in a 2012 interview with the Sunday Mercury that he had previously been approached to reprise the role again, but he could not due to prior commitments with the Royal Shakespeare Company.